RosewellSoftware/RosewellBASIC/README.md

 © Blake Gouthro and JinHo Mo | Rosewell BASIC | V1.5.2 | Rosewell Software ©

+*Beginner's All-Purpose Symbolic Instruction Code or BASIC for Short*

 The Official Rosewell BASIC Operating System Available on Github.

 This is a new Rosewell Software Project called Rosewell BASIC.